 When are Property Taxes late/delinquent?

 Taxes are due in the Tax Collector’s office by the close of business (4:30 p.m.) on the due date.
 Payments mailed must also be received by the due date.
-Postmarked dates will be honored if postmarked on or before the due date.
+We do not honor postmark as on time payments.

 If the second installment DUE DATE is not paid in full, they are delinquent.
 An 8% penalty will be charged on any principal, interest for the first (3) months is charged at 1% interest and 1.5% interest thereafter.